jflamy/owlcms4/src/main/markdown/README.md

 # OWLCMS - Olympic Weightlifting Competition Management System
 This software is a complete rewrite of `owlcms` which has been used to manage Olympic Weightlifting competitions since 2009.
+This 4<sup>th</sup> generation of the software uses up-to-date technologies to run both on local machines (Windows, Linux, Mac) or in the cloud (Heroku, Kubernetes)

+The application can be used for anything from a club meet using a single laptop all the way up to a national championship with several platform, full jury, integration with streaming, and public internet scoreboards.

 ### Features, Documentation and Demo